wisnioa/react-redux-php-list/README.md

 Unfortunately, this app is not fully functional, nor deployed.
 The learning curve for me was steep, and this week, time-wise, turned out to be tough with both of my jobs and getting ready to move into a new place.
 Being a Node JS diehard, this was interesting test for me and helped break open my mind about other backend development.
 Also, the little knowledge I had of PHP has greatly increased as well.

+Any feedback that you could provide would be greatly appreciated!